 In addition to the “green” sector, which I outlined a few weeks ago, I see biotech as one of the places where startups can always go for real opportunities.
 Recession-proof products with innovation continue to come from the biotechnology industry.
-Plus, it was the top industry attracting VC money in the most recent quarter of 2010, with a total of $944 million.

 In its most general sense, biotech is used to refer to any sort of technology that uses biology or other medical technology to accomplish its end.
 It includes the use of microbes, or life processes, to produce materials and products that are useful to mankind.

 Two top-notch analysts in this area, Eric Schmidt and Ross Muken say in Forbes “True innovation and products with a more durable revenue stream are coming from the biotechnology side of the industry,” They argue that biotech drugs treat life-threatening diseases – so recessions barely dent sales growth.

 The hot areas of research today are cancer, AIDS, diabetes, heart disease, neurological diseases, immunological diseases, viral infections and tissue regeneration, where there is a high degree of incidence in the population.

 Success in these areas will ensure a faster return on investment in R&D and licensing efforts.
 An alternative is to start a niche company with an orphan drug that, if successful, is protected from competition for several years.
 There is always money around for the right team and the right plan, and I believe biotech is a good area to start from.

 If you are looking for the ideas on top of the list, I recommend you start with one of the following hot areas of biotech.
 Each one has the potential of annual sales more than $1 billion, which puts it in the new “blockbuster” drugs category: